-Furthermore, even within classic scenarios of credential exchange, OpenIDs new trust model fails to deliver the promised benefits; for example, when compared to already existing OIDC-based solutions (SIOPv2, OIDC4IDA, OIDC Claims Aggregation):
+Even within classic scenarios of credential exchange, the trust model underlying OpenID4VCI and OpenID4VP offers no advantages over earlier solutions, such as the OpenID Connect ecosystem:

-\begin{itemize} \tightlist \item OpenID's wallet offers \emph{offline availability}, but does not increase \textbf{portability} of personal information in the usual \emph{Bring-Your-Own-Identity} sense, nor any extra control through \emph{informed consent}. \item \emph{Selective disclosure} seems like a big step forward in user \textbf{control} over personal data; we're it not that this form of \emph{data minimization} predominantly applies to OpenID4VCI- and OpenID4VP-specific scenarios, and a lot less to other decentralized identity models. \item Despite the change of interactions between issuer, holder, and verifier, \textbf{privacy} issues merely shift from the identity provider to the wallet provider -- or not at all when following all OpenID's precautions. \end{itemize}
+\begin{itemize} \tightlist \item OpenID's wallet offers \emph{offline availability}, but does not increase \textbf{portability} of personal information in the usual \emph{Bring-Your-Own-Identity} sense, nor any extra control through \emph{informed consent}. \item \emph{Selective disclosure} seems like a big step forward in user \textbf{control} over personal data; were it not that this form of \emph{data minimization} predominantly applies to wallet-based solutions, and is in fact not necessary in many other decentralized identity models. \item Despite the change of interactions between issuer, holder, and verifier, \textbf{privacy} issues merely shift from the identity provider to the wallet provider -- or not at all, when following all the recommended security precautions. \end{itemize}

-The EUDI regulations, on the other hand, are far from achieving their promise of \emph{self-sovereign identity}.
-Their use of institutionalized \textbf{trusted lists} makes participation in the identity market \emph{dependent economical and political incentives}.
-This risks a de facto \textbf{re-centralization of digital identity} that not only weakens the security and neutrality of the Web, but also makes the framework vulnerable to \emph{vendor lock-ins}, \emph{data correlation}, and \emph{government abuse}.
+The EUDI regulation, on the other hand, remains equally far from achieving its promise of \emph{self-sovereign identity}.
+The use of institutionalized \textbf{trusted lists} makes participation in the identity market \emph{dependent on economical and political incentives}.
+This risks a de facto \textbf{recentralization of digital identity} that not only weakens the security and neutrality of the Web, but also makes the framework vulnerable to \emph{vendor lock-ins}, \emph{data correlation}, and \emph{government abuse}.

-In anticipation of regulatory changes, we urge to research alternatives that aim at a broader interpretation of authentication and identity.
+In anticipation of regulatory changes, we suggest alternatives that aim at a broader interpretation of authentication and identity.
 The sound foundation provided by W3C's decentralized identifiers (DID) and verifiable credential model (VC) can be complemented by frameworks based directly on OAuth.
-Ongoing research into the asynchronous and dynamic capabilities of User-Managed Access (UMA), Authorization for Data Spaces (A4DS), and the Grant Negotiation and Authorization Protocol (GNAP) are prime candidates; while future research is still needed into uniform query (meta-)languages, and support for more general attestation documents.
+Ongoing research into the asynchronous and dynamic capabilities of User-Managed Access (UMA), Authorization for Data Spaces (A4DS), and the Grant Negotiation and Authorization Protocol (GNAP) are prime candidates.
+Future research is still needed into uniform query (meta-)languages, and support for more general attestation documents.